Curriculum overview

 Creative practices and field trips

-Theater classes (5 in total) and other creative practices to support personal growth and inspire new ways of thinking.
+Theater classes and other creative practices to support personal growth and inspire new ways of thinking.

 Sports